HaosGypsy/haos_bash/README.md

-# spring_2016_bash_toolset
+# Spring 2016 BASH Toolset

-Some bash scripts i made while studying at Ewha W. During the Spring 2016 semester.
+Some BASH scripts i made while studying at Ewha W. During the Spring 2016 semester.

 (in progress!)